-3. The CIM definitions were followed for the classification of inferred Mineral Resources.
-The quantity and grade of reported inferred Mineral Resources in this estimation are uncertain in nature and there has been insufficient exploration to define these inferred Mineral Resources as an indicated Mineral Resource and it is uncertain if further exploration will result in upgrading them to an indicated or measured Mineral Resource category.
+3. The CIM definitions were followed for the classification of Inferred Mineral Resources.
+The quantity and grade of reported Inferred Mineral Resources in this estimation are uncertain in nature and there has been insufficient exploration to define these Inferred Mineral Resources as Indicated Mineral Resources.
+It is reasonably expected that the majority of Inferred Mineral Resources could be upgraded to Indicated Mineral Resources with continued exploration.

-4. Mineral Resources are reported at a cut-off grade of 0.25 g/t Au for the Airstrip and Powerline deposits and 0.3 g/t for the Aurex Hill deposits, using a US\$/CAN\$ exchange rate of 0.75 and constrained within an open pit shell optimized with the Lerchs-Grossman algorithm to constrain the Mineral Resources with the following estimated parameters: gold price of US\$1,800/oz, US\$2.50/t mining cost, US\$5.50/t processing cost, US\$2.00/t G&A, 80% recoveries, and 45° pit slope.
+4. Mineral Resources are reported at a cut-off grade of 0.25 g/t Au for the Airstrip and Powerline deposits and 0.30 g/t Au for the Aurex Hill deposit, using a US\$/CAN\$ exchange rate of 0.75 and constrained within an open pit shell optimized with the Lerchs-Grossman algorithm to constrain the Mineral Resources with the following estimated parameters: gold price of US\$1,800/ounce, US\$2.50/t mining cost, US\$5.50/t processing cost, US\$2.00/t G+A, 80% recoveries, and 45° pit slope.

-5. The number of tonnes and ounces was rounded to the nearest thousand.
+5. The number of tonnes and ounces were rounded to the nearest thousand.
 Any discrepancies in the totals are due to rounding effects.